Welcome to the Werbos World!

 For many years, I have been doing research, publishing papers, giving talks and doing what I can to help, addressing most of the big “megachallenges” above.
 You can find many of my papers (and some citations to papers in press), and important papers of others, simply by clicking on the section or subsection you are looking for today.
 But I have also tried to understand these complex issues as a single whole, and to see the larger patterns here; I have added a lot of text to serve as a kind of introduction or unification of the various strands.
 The artwork is just a pictorial representation of the same six megachallenges.

 2011: Click here to see my official bio at the National Science Foundation (NSF).
-This year, I have been awarded the Hebb Award, one of the two highest awards of the International Neural Network Society, the award which recognizes work in understanding how learning works in biological brains; click here to see an interview for a general audience on the occasion of that award.
+That year, I was awarded the Hebb Award, one of the two highest awards of the International Neural Network Society, the award which recognizes work in understanding how learning works in biological brains; click here to see an interview for a general audience on the occasion of that award.
 For some information on the Werbos family (in need of updating, like most of the web page), click here.
-2009: resume put together for members of Congress, as part of my Brookings Legislative Fellowship that year.
+2013: resume put together in 2009 for members of Congress, as part of my Brookings Legislative Fellowship that year.
 Back in 2006, this website had more information on my family, but it became so out of date that I drop that until it can be updated (accommodating growing privacy concerns).